Home Made Soft Vibes 150mm

 Date Posted: 20 Jun 2012 at 5:53pm

-D.Dads wrote:
+Originally posted by D.Dads D.Dads wrote:

-Hi Ron, I reckon alot of different fish will have a crack at them.
-I am sending a few down to Melbourne to a mate that fishes hard for the snappers , will see how they go.
+to a mate that fishes hard for the snappers , will see how they go.
 I am surprised how many species this style of lure is capturing, its not a new idea , i just made my own version to suit bigger fish.
 Biggest barra to date is 98cm hand cast. its only a matter of time till the magic meter mark is cracked.
 Thanks for your comments.
-Regards, Ben

 Posted By: Ben75